 How to Clean Armchairs and Sofas Without Damaging Them

-Before there was Mrs Hinch and Marie Kondo the real cleaning expert was the humble upholstery brush.
-We all agree our furniture is precious and having the right specialised brushes on hand can make a world of difference.
-Before you start spraying and wiping frantically please pause for a second and consider using a specialised brush.
-They’re a milder way to remove any crumbs or dirt from the fabric surface and in-between the sofa cushions.
-The Oxford Brush Company produces a smart cushion cleaning brush.
+Before there was Mrs Hinch and Marie Kondo, the real cleaning expert was the humble upholstery brush.
+We all agree our furniture is precious, and having the right specialised brushes on hand can make a world of difference.
+Before you start spraying and wiping frantically, pause for a second and consider using a specialised fabric brush.
+They are a much milder way to remove any crumbs or dirt from the fabric surface and also in-between the sofa cushions.

-For a wool covered sofa such as the small Balthasar consider brushing and de-linting with the Redecker Cashmere Brush.
+For a wool-covered sofa such as our, Pembroke consider brushing and de-linting with the Redecker Cashmere Brush.
 Although it's designed for knitwear, it also works brilliantly to remove dust and soil off wool upholstery due to its fine, bronze wire 'bristles' surrounded by an outer row of black boar bristle.

-We love the chic appeal of linen on our Jackson sofa, but to maintain its beauty explore a brush that is suitable for cleaning natural fibres.
-The Laundress stain brush is one option to explore for sturdy linens.
-Rather than rubbing linen upholstery use a brush to treat the target area.
+We love the chic appeal of linen, but to maintain its beauty explore a brush that is suitable for cleaning natural fibres.
+The Laundress stain brush is one option that can be effective for sturdy linens.
+Rather than rubbing linen upholstery, instead, use a brush to treat the target area.
 Further, to avoid harming linen never use washcloths or sponges, as they can easily leave behind bigger marks.